danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

-  * Trust On First Use (TOFU), where a user verifies the first connection to a server and the client remembers that verification, similar to common use of ssh.
+  * Trust On First Use (TOFU), where a user verifies the first connection to a server and the client remembers that verification, similar to common use of ssh

-  * WebRTC and WebTransport, where a PKI-signed server provides a public key fingerprint of another server that it has previously bootstrapped.
+  * WebRTC and WebTransport, where a PKI-signed server provides a public key fingerprint of another server that it has previously bootstrapped

   * Encoding server's public key into the hostname {{thomson-hld}}